mmitch/ox-bb/README.md

 todo
 ----

-- export code blocks in GeSHi syntax
+- map Org languages to GeSHi languages
 - remove all CSS classes from the generated HTML tags

 done
 ----

+- export code blocks in GeSHi format
 - add export commands to the export menu (using default `ox-html` export)
 - restrict export to the contents of the `<body>` tag